The procedure involves a needle puncture through the abdominal wall into the amniotic sac under direct visualization ultrasonography.

 While pain is common within the first 48 hours after the procedure, the risk of bleeding or hemorrhage is possible as damage may occur to the highly vascular muscular layers of the uterus and placenta and cause direct injury to the fetus.
 Ultrasound has greatly decreased the risk of hemorrhage.

 Maternal or fetal infections can result after this procedure including chorioamnionitis.
-Ensuring sterile procedure and field reduces this risk.
+Ensuring strict use of sterile procedures reduces this risk.

 The possibility of interaction of fetal and maternal blood indicates the administration of Rh immune globulin (RhoGAM) to Rh negative mothers after this procedure to prevent antibody formation.